kohler/hotcrp/devel/apidoc/comments.md

 The default comment visibility is `"rev"`, which makes the comment visible to PC and external reviewers.
-Other values are `"admin"` (visible only to submission administrators and the comment author), `"pc"` (visible to PC reviewers, but not external reviewers), and `"au"` (visible to authors and reviewers).
+Other values are `"admin"` (visible only to the submission’s managers and the comment author), `"pc"` (visible to PC reviewers, but not external reviewers), and `"au"` (visible to authors and reviewers).